isis3710-uniandes-backup/Team09-back/README.md

 #### a) Make sure you have node installed with version 10.0.0 or above, and NPM in version 6.0.0 or above.

+#### b) Clone the repository to your machine.
+The paths set to run are relative to 1 directory.
+Parent directory of front and back must be the same.

-#### b) Install Node dependencies.
+#### c) Install Node dependencies.
 Run command npm install

-#### c) Clone the repository to your machine.
-The paths set to run are relative, so it doesn't matter the directory you are downloading the repository.

 #### d) Open terminal and move to the directory in which the repository was downloaded into.
 Then, execute the server:
 > cd ../Team09-back
-> node index.js
+> npm start

-#### e) Our server will be running on localhost on the port 3000.
+#### e) Our server will be running on localhost on the port 3001.
 The collections within Postman have this preconfigured, but you can test all addresses with the API described in our documentation.

-## 4) Tests
+## 4) Tests (non functional as of release 3)

 ### Within the tests, we have included two types: Automatic and not automatic.